alanfranz/jb_ide_launcher/README.markdown

 ** THIS IS UNOFFICIAL SOFTWARE!
 I'm not connected to Jetbrains in any way **

+## IMPORTANT

+As of IDEA 11 and PyCharm 2, this is largely irrelevant because a builtin Tools -> Create desktop entry menu exists, and does almost anything this launcher did.

+I just reccomend sticking to the symlink tip i describe below, and change IDEA's created desktop file with symlinked path, to prevent being forced to install a new desktop file at every update.

+Cheers!

 ## Description

 Allows the IDE to correctly work with Docky/AWN; each IDE will have its own icon and won't be exchanged for a different Swing app.